rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

 the various values are tested so that if the value specified is not recognized by the code, an error condition can be issued at the beginning of the script rather than later during the run.

+> Advanced editions of this course covers use of JavaScript
+   <strong>arrays</strong>
+   to structure small amounts of multi-dimensional data easily available.

 <a name="ForLoops"></a>